 If you are interested in performing a DNA test, you may have questions regarding the DNA testing process, the associated cost of a DNA tests, or perhaps how to perform a DNA test with a deceased person?

-The information below provides answers to the most commonly asked questions regarding DNA testing, DNA testing costs, DNA collection and test procedures and more!
+To that end, we have compile a complete DNA testing FAQ page to answer many of the questions you mat have.
+The information below provides answers to the most commonly asked questions regarding DNA testing, DNA testing costs, DNA collection and test procedures! ***CLICK ON QUESTION FOR THE ANSWER***

 FAQs DNA Testing

 Our lab is the world’s largest and most trusted private relationship testing laboratory with perfect scores on the last 16 inspections by the AABB, NYSDOH, and CAP, among others.
 This translates into the most accurate and reliable testing on the market.
 PaternityUSA offers world-class customer service and will help you with any question you may have along the way, even after you get your result.

 All test kits contain complete collection instructions.
 The collection process is simple.
 We need 4 swabs per person.
 The swabs should be rubbed against the inner cheek and gums, one for each quadrant of the mouth.
 The DNA will be in skin cells that are collected on the swabs in this procedure, not in the saliva.
 The samples should be placed in sample envelopes as instructed, label the envelopes, then put all sample envelopes the included prepaid mailing envelope to be sent by mail back to our laboratory.